xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures27.md

 ### Dependencies

 The syntax for specifying dependencies in manifests has been extended to allow specifying optional dependencies.
 Unmet optional dependencies will not prevent an app from being mounted.
-The traditional shorthand syntax for specifying non-optional dependencies will still be supported in the upcoming versions of ArangoDB.
+The traditional shorthand syntax for specifying non-optional dependencies will still be supported in the upcoming versions of AvocadoDB.

 **Before:**